-Being a part of a student's first year of music instruction is equal parts awesome responsibility and constant inspiration.
-Based on our combined experience, here are our top tips for making the year as rewarding as possible – for your students as well as yourself!
+Being a part of a student's first year of music instruction is a tremendous responsibility and constant inspiration.
+Based on our combined experience, here are our top tips for making the year as rewarding as possible – for your students and yourself!

 The beginning determines the end and what you expect is what you will get from your students.
-Young students are capable of a very high level of performance and professionalism if they are taught explicitly how to demonstrate these characteristics.
-A high level of expectations must be consistently tied to the development of a process, grit and work ethic.
-Not only must every student (and teacher) believe they can achieve a high level of success but they must understand and believe that they can also work hard enough to make it happen when something is new or tricky.
+Young students are capable of a very high level of performance and professionalism if they are explicitly taught how to demonstrate these characteristics.
+A high level of expectations must be consistently tied to developing a process, grit, and work ethic.
+Not only must every student (and the teacher) believe they can achieve a high level of success, but they must understand and believe that they can also work hard enough to make it happen when something is new or tricky.

-Consistently holding students to the daily routines and the behavior expectations you establish can be exhausting and sometimes frustrating but it is critical in training students in the correct way to be a musician and part of your ensemble.
+Consistently holding students to the daily routines and the behavior expectations you establish can be exhausting and sometimes frustrating.
+Still, it is critical to train students correctly to be a musician and part of your ensemble.

-Correct posture, body position, hand position and embouchure are non-negotiable.
+Correct posture, body position, hand position, and embouchure are non-negotiable.
 There is one way to do things: the right way.
-Clearly teachers have differences in tips and tricks they use for these concepts but a student will not exceed the standard that a teacher sets.
+Teachers have different tips and tricks for these concepts, but a student will not exceed a teacher's standard.
 Model these concepts with your own set of instruments.
-Even if you are not strong on every secondary instrument a beginning band teacher should be capable of modeling the correct position, embouchure and tone on each instrument.
-If you cannot, then it is time to get busy and improve.
+Even if you are not strong on every secondary instrument, a beginning band teacher should be capable of modeling the correct position, embouchure, and tone on each instrument.
+If you cannot, it is time to get busy and improve.

 4. Music Reading

-After spending a considerable amount of time doing call-and-response exercises to establish tone production, articulation, rhythm and pulse, introduce music reading.
+After spending considerable time doing call-and-response exercises to establish tone production, articulation, rhythm, and pulse, introduce music reading.
 We give students approximately 15 hours of instruction before we begin reading music.

-Once it is time to start reading use a large screen or whiteboard to project music.
-When students begin to read music the majority of confusion comes from not knowing how to track across the music at the correct rate.
-Showing the students music symbols in one place on the board and making sure that each child is looking at the correct place in the music makes the process move quickly.
+Once you start reading, use a large screen or whiteboard to project music.
+When students begin to read music, most of the confusion comes from not knowing how to track the music at the correct rate.
+Showing the students music symbols in one place on the board and ensuring that each child looks at the proper place in the music makes the process move quickly.

-We also rehearse each piece or exercise in very small chunks, often measure by measure.
-If a measure does not sound good, DO NOT MOVE ON, repeat until students reach your set level of mastery.
-This will make putting together the entire piece/exercise much easier.
+We also rehearse each piece or exercise in tiny chunks, often measure by measure.
+If a measure does not sound good, DO NOT MOVE ON; repeat until students reach your set level of mastery.
+This process will make putting together the entire piece/exercise much more accessible.

 5. Quality Literature

 Keep things simple.
-Literature selections should provide a beautiful melody or tune, give every instrument fairly equal playing opportunities, and enable you to teach the characteristics of musicianship and ensemble.
+Literature selections should provide a beautiful melody or tune, give every instrument relatively equal playing opportunities, and enable you to teach the characteristics of musicianship and ensemble.
 Set aside the "cool" pieces until students are technically and developmentally ready.
 The stress of chasing notes and rhythms sucks the fun and excitement out of performances for kids and teachers.
-The Queenwood "Red Book" series is one example that meets all of these requirements, is well crafted, and provides ample selections in a variety of genres and styles.
-Develop a set of core repertoire that you can rotate and know will work well with your first year students.
+The Queenwood "Red Book" series is one example that meets all of these requirements, is well crafted, and provides ample selections in various genres and styles.
+Develop a core repertoire that you can rotate and know will work well with your first-year students.